 - Beer bottles with the labels removed, or small jars that fit inside the canning jars

-- Three tablespoons of sea salt (NOT iodized table salt-- it's fatal to our bacteria)
+- Three tablespoons of sea salt, pickling salt, or Kosher salt (not iodized table salt)

 - Five pounds of green cabbage